dfxhub/a-p-prog/README.md

     Releasing MCLR

 you can add some debug output info using -v parameter, ranging from -v 1 to -v 4.
 It may be suitable for debugging, -v 4 prints out all byte transaction on serial port, so be prepared for huge output.
 There is database file pp3_devices.dat which hold information of supported PIC types.
-For now, the filename is fixed in code can't be changed and file has to be in the same directory as pp executable..
+For now, the filename is fixed in code can't be changed and file has to be in the same directory as pp executable.
+Experimental -r option - read flash, eeprom (only for 12f1822 or same), config:

+`$ ./pp3 -c /dev/ttyACM0 -t 16f1829 -r`

 ## Supported devices